Keys to Identification

 Habitat and Distribution

 General requirements: Yellow starthistle invades rangelands, pastures, roadsides, cropland, and wastelands.
 It is intolerant of shade and requires light on the soil surface for winter rosette and taproot development (FEIS 1998).
-Yellow starthistle is capable of establishing on deep, well-drained soils as well as on shallow, rocky soils that receive from 10-40 inches of annual precipitation.
+Yellow starthistle is capable of establishing on deep, well-drained soils as well as on shallow, rocky soils that receive from 10-40 in of annual precipitation.
 In the Pacific Northwest, yellow starthistle favors sites that were formerly dominated by big sage-brush, bluebunch wheatgrass, Idaho fescue and Sandberg bluegrass (Sheley et al. 1999).

 Distribution: Well established in the Pacific coast states, and spreading west.
 So far, fewer than a dozen infestations of yellow starthistle have been reported in Colorado.